-The property is constructed on a concrete slab foundation to which there is no subfloor for inspection.
+Some sections of the property are constructed on a concrete slab below which there is no subfloor for inspection.
 See important information in Section 4.0 Concrete Slab Homes (Part or Full Slab).
 Any building or part of a building that is constructed on a concrete slab is always more susceptible to termite attack because of possible concealed termite entry.